-referred to the various committees to

-which they properly belong.
-A number of new bills were also introduced, including one by Martin of Richardson to provide a board of railway commissioners, and to repeal the present law ing more than 5,000 and less than 25. purpose of which is to provide for the incorporation, government, regulation duties and powers of such cities.
-The bill was framed at a meeting of the mayors of the various cities affected, which was held in Fremont last week, The new law is for the purpose of replacing one which has been declared unconstitutional, and is somewhat breader in its provision of government for cities of this class.
-Owens of Dawson, chairman of a special committee appointed to ascertain the cost of printing the daily journal, reported that the expense for printed or mimeograph copies of a sufficient number would be from \$10 to \$20 per day, and after some discussion it was decided not to have a daily journal printed, but to have the secretary of the senate prepare fixed copies by means of a typewriter and carbon paper, which would be on his desk and at the disposal of the members the following day.
-Among bills introduced was an act making it a crime to threaten to accuse any person of a crime or offense, or to do injury to the person or property of another, with the intent to extort money or pecuniary advantage, or to compel the person threatened to do any act against his will, and providing punishment, and to repeal section 46 of the Criminal Code of the Compiled Statutes of Nebraska of 1899.
-An act to repeal chapter lxv of the session laws | this winter than for a long time past. of 1885 entitled "An act to provide a board or railroad commissioners and define their duties and provide for their salaries," and to repeal chapter lx of the session laws of 1887 entitled, 'An act to regulate railroads, prevent unjust discrimination and provide for a board of transportation and define their duties, and repeal articles v and viii of chapter lxxii, entitled, 'Railroads of the revised statutes," and all acts and parts of acts in conflict herewith.
-An act for the relief of a person owning real property having an insane husband or wife, and to empower such person to sell, mortgage or convey such property under power of the district court.
+referred to the various committees to which they properly belong.
+A num-, ber of new bills were also introduced. including one by Martin of Richardson to provide a board of railway commissioners, and to repeal the present law as it stands, it having been declared unconstitutional.
+Senator Harlan, at the request of a delegation of mayors and officials of cities of Nebraska having more than 5,000 and less than 25,inhabitants, introduced a bill the purpose of which is to provide for the incorporation, government, regulation duties and powers of such cities.
+The mayors of the various cities affected, which was held in Fremont last week, The new law is for the purpose of replacing one which has been declared unconstitutional, and is somewhat broader in its provision of government for cities of this class.
+Owens of Dawson, chairman of a special committee appointed to ascertain the cost of printing the daily journal, reported that the expense for printed or mimeograph copies of a sufficient number would be from \$10 to \$20 per day, and after some discussion it was decided not to have a daily journal printed, but to have the secretary of the senate prepare fixed copies by means of a typewriter and carbon paper, which would be on his desk and at the disposal of the members the following day, Among bills introduced was an act making it a crime to threaten to accuse any person of a crime or offense, or to do injury to the person or property of another, with the intent to extort money or pe cuniary advantage, or to compel the person threatened to do any act against his will, and providing punishment, and to repeal section 46 of the Criminal Code of the Compiled Statutes of Nebraska of 1899.
+An act to repeal chapter lxv of the session laws of 1885 entitled "An act to provide a board or railroad commissioners and define their duties and provide for their salaries," and to repeal chapter lx of the session laws of 1887 entitled, 'An act to regulate railroads, prevent unjust discrimination and provide for a board of transportation and define their duties, and repeal articles v and viii of chapter lxxii, entitled, 'Railroads of the revised statutes," and all vides that any teacher who has been acts and parts of acts in conflict hereregularly employed in the schools of with.
+An act for the relief of a person owning real property having an er such person to sell, mortgage or ond grade certificate, shall be entitled convey such property under power of